legend-exp/remage/docs/manual/output.md

 scheme to the list of active output schemes.

 Additional output schemes might be used for **filtering output**.
-Optional output schemes can be enabled with the macro command `/RMG/Manager/ActivateOutputScheme [name]`.
+Optional output schemes can be enabled with the
+[macro command]<project:../rmg-commands.md#rmgoutputactivateoutputscheme>:

+`/RMG/Output/ActivateOutputScheme [name]`.

 :::{note}
 Adding output schemes with C++ code is possible using the `RMGUserInit` system